fmottes/jax-morph/README.md

 This will automatically install:
 - JAX with CUDA 12 support
-- JAX-MD (latest GitHub version to ensure compatibility)
+- JAX-MD (latest GitHub version)
 - All other required dependencies (Equinox, Diffrax, Optax, Matplotlib, tqdm)
+- Jax-Morph itself

 ## Alternative Installation